KarthikeyaGundumogula/mobile-cricket/README.md

 # mobile-cricket
-This is a small game devoloped in python basing the random module
+This is a small game devoloped in python
+This code is based on the random module